St. Augustine Courthouse Wedding Photographer

 Check Eligibility

-Both parties must be at least 18 years old (17 with parental consent).
-If either party was previously married, you'll need to know the date of divorce or spouse's death.
+Both parties must be at least 18 (17 with parental consent).
+If either party was previously wed, you'll need to know the date of the final decree.
 Florida has no citizenship or residency requirements.

 2

-Florida residents can save $32.50 on the license fee AND skip the 3-day waiting period by completing an approved premarital preparation course.
-The course takes 4 hours and can often be done online.
+Florida residents can save $32.50 on the license fee AND skip the 3-day waiting period by completing an approved 4-hour course, often available online.
 Check the Clerk's website for approved providers.

 3